Joe Longthorne: Awards

 The Variety Club awarded him its Lifetime Achievement Award in 2007; this placed him amongst past recipients such as Frank Sinatra, Judy Garland, and Ella Fitzgerald.

 Longthorne was appointed a Member of the Order of the British Empire (MBE) in the 2012 Birthday Honours for services to charity.

 Personal life and death

-Longthorne lived in Blackpool, Lancashire, with his husband and manager, James Moran.
+Longthorne lived in Blackpool, Lancashire, with his husband and manager James Moran.

 Longthorne was bisexual, and had a son, Ricky, from a previous relationship; the two were estranged for 17 years, until reuniting in 2009.

 Longthorne was diagnosed with chronic lymphatic lymphoma, for which he received treatment, around the time of his appearance at the Royal Variety Performance in 1989.
 He continued to perform in spite of his illness.
-However, in 2005, the lymphoma degenerated into leukaemia, and he underwent a bone marrow transplant.
+In 2005, the lymphoma degenerated into leukaemia, and he underwent a bone marrow transplant.
 In 2014, Longthorne was found to have throat cancer, but remained adamant in newspaper interviews that he would continue to perform after his operation.

 Longthorne died at home in Blackpool on 3 August 2019, aged 64.
 He is interred at Layton Cemetery in Blackpool.

+Legacy

+In 2020, the theatre on Blackpool's North Pier was renamed The Joe Longthorne Theatre.
+In 2023, a clip of Longthorne performing "Morning of My Life" was watched on a Twitch stream by Scottish comedian Limmy, who introduced a new generation of listeners to Longthorne in doing so.
+Longthorne's newfound posthumous cult following led to the creation of the Instagram account @morningofmylifedaily, which reposts clips of Longthorne hitting the high note in "Morning of My Life" in live performances every day.
+The account has accumulated over 30,000 followers.